Benjamin-Etheredge/mlp-mixer-keras/README.md

 # MLP-Mixer in Keras
 <img align='center' src='mlp-mixer.png'>

-This is a keras implementation of MLP-Mixer
+This is a simple keras implementation of MLP-Mixer.

 ## Example usage
 ```